sciluna/uggly/README.md

 After constraints are generated, they can be used as options in the layout algorithm as shown in the [demo](https://github.com/sciluna/uggly/blob/main/demo/demo.js).

-## Test with LLMs

-We explored the use of popular multimodal large language models (LLMs) for our extraction step by comparing our skeletonization/polyline simplification processing method to line extraction done solely with GPT-4o and Gemini 2.0 Flash.
-For this experiment, we randomly selected 160 graphs from the Rome graph dataset and generated 20 random user drawings, pairing each graph with a randomly chosen drawing.
-Each graph was then laid out using different approaches.
-For the LLM-based methods, we tested two strategies: (1) providing only the image alongside a prompt, and (2) providing both the image and an ASCII representation of the image, following the approach described here: https://spatialeval.github.io/.

-As a result, we produced sketch-based layouts for 160 graphs.
-To evaluate these layouts, we conducted a human study on Amazon Mechanical Turk, where participants were shown random pairs of layouts for the same graph, each produced by different methods.
-They were then asked to select the layout that best matched the corresponding drawing.
-In total, we collected 2,500 pairwise comparisons from 51 workers.
-The results showed a clear preference for layouts generated with our method.
-Using the Bradley-Terry model to rank user preferences, our approach achieved a score of 1.60, compared to 0.86 for Gemini, 0.80 for Gemini with image + ASCII input, 0.76 for GPT-4o, and 0.97 for GPT-4o with image + ASCII input.
-Failures in the LLM-based approaches were mostly due to their instability and incorrect assumptions about the sketch content.
-The layouts we generated for this experiment, together with the human evaluation results and score calculation scripts, can be found at [10.5281/zenodo.15306614](https://doi.org/10.5281/zenodo.15306614)
+## Performance comparison between fCoSE and CoLa layouts

+We provide a detailed analysis of how well our method integrates with the two constraint-aware layout algorithms, fCoSE and CoLa.
+To this end, we constructed a dataset by randomly sampling 160 graphs from [Rome graph dataset](https://graphdrawing.unipg.it/data.html) and designed 20 base sketches consisting of consecutive line and curve segments.
+Each base sketch was then rotated clockwise by
+  30°, 45°, and 60° to produce variants with different orientations, resulting in a total of 80 distinct sketches.
+These sketches were then randomly assigned to the 160 graphs, producing 160 graph–sketch pairs.
+For each pair, we generated placement constraints using our approach and then applied both [fCoSE](https://github.com/iVis-at-Bilkent/cytoscape.js-fcose) and [CoLa](https://github.com/cytoscape/cytoscape.js-cola) algorithms in the final layout step.

+We report results on run time performance, soft constraint satisfaction (average edge length, edge crossings, node-node overlaps and node-edge crossings), and alignment accuracy measured by Chamfer distance between the sketch and the final layout.
+The graph and sketch dataset, along with the resulting layouts and measurements, can be found at [10.5281/zenodo.15306614](https://doi.org/10.5281/zenodo.15306614).

 ## Credits

 Our method uses [Cytoscape.js](https://js.cytoscape.org) for graph visualization and other graph-related operations.
-[Skeleton Tracing](https://github.com/LingDong-/skeleton-tracing) algorithm is used to extract the skeleton of the user sketch and [simplify-js](https://github.com/mourner/simplify-js) (licensed under the [BSD 2-Clause License](https://github.com/mourner/simplify-js/blob/master/LICENSE)) is used for polyline simplification. [cytoscape-fcose](https://github.com/iVis-at-Bilkent/cytoscape.js-fcose) is used as the layout algorithm with constraint support.
+[Skeleton Tracing](https://github.com/LingDong-/skeleton-tracing) algorithm is used to extract the skeleton of the user sketch and [simplify-js](https://github.com/mourner/simplify-js) (licensed under the [BSD 2-Clause License](https://github.com/mourner/simplify-js/blob/master/LICENSE)) is used for polyline simplification. [cytoscape-fcose](https://github.com/iVis-at-Bilkent/cytoscape.js-fcose) and [cytoscape-cola](https://github.com/cytoscape/cytoscape.js-cola) are used as the layout algoriths with constraint support.

 Third-party libraries used in demo: [Bootstrap](https://getbootstrap.com/), [FileSaver.js](https://github.com/eligrey/FileSaver.js/), [cytoscape-graphml](https://github.com/iVis-at-Bilkent/cytoscape.js-graphml), [cytoscape-sbgn-stylesheet](https://github.com/PathwayCommons/cytoscape-sbgn-stylesheet), [cytoscape-svg](https://github.com/kinimesi/cytoscape-svg)